sul-cidr/kl-api/notes/api.md

 - Load events with a range of dates.
 (READY)
 - Load events within N radius of a point.
 (READY)
 - Load events inside an arbitrary polygon.
 (READY)
 - Load photographs within N radius of a point.
+(READY)
 - Load photographs inside an arbitrary polygon.
+(READY)

 ## Endpoints